 AI document filing for law firms.
 Every file lands in the right Clio matter.

 Sortio reads your files on your Mac, figures out which Clio matter each one belongs to, and uploads them, organized, renamed, and audit-logged.
 Built for solo attorneys and small firms.
-Nothing leaves your machine until you approve it.
+No file is uploaded to Clio until you approve the plan, and you choose the AI that classifies: our cloud by default, your own key, or fully local with Ollama.

 How it works